Against Music Videos: A Challenge to Music Listeners

 I believe the dependence on music videos is a killer of imagination.

 I often say that when a song is played if there are 500 people listening there are 500 songs being heard.
 That’s because everyone hears a song through the prism of their own lived experience.
 If you “listen” with a music video you are letting one person’s interpretation of the song tell you what it means.
 Once seen it can’t be unseen.
-That vision of the song and it’s slant on the meaning takes up permanent residence in viewer’s brain.
+That vision of the song and it’s slant on the meaning takes up permanent residence in the viewer’s brain.
 As a result the song’s ability to have special meaning for you as a listener has been hijacked and disempowered.
 You’ll never know what that song might have meant to you had you heard it without the imagery.

 In 1994 I wrote a song called See the Music on a little guitar/vocal project I did just for my friends.
 I didn’t realize how prescient it was, You Tube still being 11 years in the future.